erikhedb/ML_AI_Labs/about.md

 - Artificial intelligence was founded as an academic discipline in 1956
 - Many years of ups and downs with cycles of optimism and funding.
 (Read about AI winter and the different cycles)
 - 1990's Expert systems - now more broadly replaced by Machine learning and Neural Networks
-- Deep learning boom after 2012 surpasing all prevoius AI techniques
+- Deep learning boom after 2012 surpassing all previous AI techniques
-- In 2017 transformer architecure has led to todays boom and hype
+- In 2017 transformer architecture has led to todays boom and hype

 # Sub fields / Disciplines